VIX and US futures along with risk currencies confirm shift in sentiment

 Muted reaction to NFP for equities

-Fundamental news is often cyclical and the importance of one type will vary according to where we are in the economic cycle.
-In addition, such items may be overshadowed by more prescient news, and this is certainly the case at present with Coronovirus dominating world headlines and driving fear in the markets.
+Muted reaction to NFP for equities Fundamental news is often cyclical, and the importance of one type will vary according to where we are in the economic cycle.
+In addition, such items may be overshadowed by more prescient news, and this is certainly the case at present with the coronavirus dominating world headlines and driving fear in the markets.
 So it was no surprise to see the monthly NFP release have little impact on US indices, which paused momentarily before continuing their journey South as we can see across the three sisters here of the YM emini, the NQ emini and the ES emini.
-Note the weakness in the reaction higher on the 5m charts to the top of the image.
-You can discover more in my FREE forex webclass where I cover this in more detail and teach five trading ideas to help you in your own forex trading.
-You can join me by clicking the link here http://bit.ly/3cB64cH ...
+Note the weakness in the reaction at the top of the 5 m charts.
+Non-Farm Payroll (NFP): A Key Economic Indicator for Traders Non-Farm Payroll (NFP) is one of the most anticipated economic releases in the trading world.
+Issued monthly by the U.S. Bureau of Labor Statistics, NFP reports the change in U.S. employment excluding farm workers, private household...

 Read More